-EERE makes an independent assessment of each Concept Paper based on the criteria in Section V.A.i. of the FOA.
-EERE will encourage a subset of applicants to submit Full Applications.
+DOE makes an independent assessment of each Concept Paper based on the criteria in Section V. of the FOA.
+DOE will encourage a subset of applicants to submit Full Applications.
 Other applicants will be discouraged from submitting a Full Application.
 See Section VI.A.